zuplo/docs/articles/guides/setup-jwt-auth-with-auth0.md

+---
-# Setting up JWT auth with Auth0
+title: Setting up JWT auth with Auth0
+---

 > Note - this sample uses Policies, read
 > **[this guide](https://www.notion.so/policies-1ee0cc0d7a10402cb47991453156a2bd)**